 - Ask students to note down the street names while preparing their directions.
 While giving directions in class, you can easily get lost on the map, because google maps let you move on the street by picture by picture, which makes it very easy to miss a turn.
 Besides, the student who gives the direction should check if his friend is on the correct way.
 It’ll be easy to check if they know the street names, which appears on the roads digitally.
 You can also expand the street map which will place both the street view and the map on the screen.
 The Google’s street man figure moves on the map when you move along the street view, which will help you see where you’re getting.

-- When you assign the homework make a demo of the street view in class.
+- When you assign the homework, make a demo of the street view in class.
 You‘ll see whether your interactive board’s system is suitable for the street view or not.
-If you see too many odds, then you may want to assign a running commentary presentation of a street on the map.
+If you come across too many odds, then you may want to assign a running commentary presentation of a street on the map.
 This will make the activity more controlled and give them more control on the street view.